Asia shares near decade highs, currencies tread water

 “The wash-up after all the data flow was a further belief that the U.S. Federal Reserve can lift rates in December,” said Weston.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was a touch softer at 556.39, but within striking distance of Friday’s top of 557.93 which was the highest since November 2007.
+MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was a touch softer at 556.39, but within striking distance of Friday’s top of 557.93 which was the highest since November 2007.

-Australian shares traded around levels not seen since April 2015 at 5,956.90 points while Japan’s Nikkei advanced further to a 21-year peak.
+Australian shares traded around levels not seen since April 2015 at 5,956.90 points while Japan's Nikkei .N225 advanced further to a 21-year peak.

-Wall Street had a field day again on Friday, with the Dow Jones Industrial Average up 0.1 percent, the S&P 500 gaining 0.31 percent and the Nasdaq adding 0.74 percent.
+Wall Street had a field day again on Friday, with the Dow Jones Industrial Average .DJI up 0.1 percent, the S&P 500 .SPX gaining 0.31 percent and the Nasdaq .IXIC adding 0.74 percent.

-Apple Inc gave the biggest boost to each of the three indexes after its stronger-than-expected results on Thursday.
+Apple Inc (AAPL.O) gave the biggest boost to each of the three indexes after its stronger-than-expected results on Thursday.

 Long queues formed outside the company’s stores in Asia and Europe on Friday as fans flocked to buy the new iPhone X, and the U.S. company moved closer to a $1 trillion market capitalization.